Angular vs React: How to Choose the Right Technology

 Angular and React: The Most Popular Front-End Frameworks

-Angular and React are two of the most popular technologies on the market.
+Angular and React are two of the most popular software development technologies on the market.
 They made it into the top three front-end frameworks developers chose in 2018.
 Despite their differences, they serve the same purpose – the creation of websites and web applications.
 The primary purpose of utilizing Angular or React is to enable developers to reuse, refactor, and maintain code by dividing it into small components – the so-called component-based architecture.

 React vs. Angular: The Brief History